Advaid121/Advaidv121/README.md

 3. **University management system** (March 2023): Developed a software using Python to manage university details.
 4. **Automatic Currency Converter** (February 2022): Designed an automated bot using Selenium and Python.

-## 🌐 Contact Me

-You can reach me at advaidv@gmail.com or on my mobile at +91 6282473426.